VaKonS/zipper/README.md

 <br>
 ### Current limitations:
 - When compressing to single archive, all files from subfolders will be in root folder of archive.
 - Parameters (i. e. directories/archive name) can be only in local codepage.
 But found filenames can have any codepage.
-The will not be shown correctly in console, but should be processed fine.
+They will not be shown correctly in console, but should be processed fine.

 ---
 ## Tuning: